luca-penasa/vombat/README.md

 **Virtual Outcrop Models Basic Analysis Tool**

+** NOTE: VOMBAT is currently under high-refactoring so many of the informations here reported may not be right **

 Introduction
 ------------
 SPC Is a small project that puts together tools and methods for the extraction of stratigraphic information from point clouds, both from lidar and photogrammetry.